jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 The application that I've started on the Pi configures the GIAnT's glitching parameters.
 The glitch offset is configured to glitch the CPU of the nRF chip at around the same offset as what is assumed to be flash memory activity, which includes when the readout protection data is copied.

-You can see on the oscilloscope that the GIAnT keeps shorting the CPU of the nRF chip to ground momentarily, at an increasing offset after the chip has started.
+You can see on the oscilloscope that the GIAnT keeps shorting the CPU of the nRF chip to ground momentarily, at an increasing offset, approaching the critical section, after the chip has started.
 It repeats each glitch a few times, and with multiple pulse widths, to increase the likelihood of a successful glitch.

 Once this memory copy is successfully glitched, the application on the Pi stops running, and a dump of the nRF52832's firmware is left in the working directory.